 The Khumbu icefall starts just after the base camp and you will have a great view of the Khumbu glacier.
 If you are here in April and May then you can see a lot of tents spread across the base camp and all belong to climbers and their support teams.
 After spending some time at the Base Camp, we will come back to Gorakshep while coming we can take photographs with the famous signboard which says “WAY TO M.T EVEREST B.C.” which is quite close to our Gorakshep hotel.

-The most important day of our trip as today we will hike to Kala Patthar and see a majestic view of Mount Everest.
-The hike to Kala Patthar start just after Gorakshep and the trail goes up hill, but the trail is quite comfortable for walk if you walk in your own pace then this hike will be the best hike for you.
-Once you go high on Kala Patthar the view of Mount Everest get broader and clearer also you will find a humongous view of mount Pumori while hiking Kala Patthar.
+The most important day of our trip is today we will hike to Kala Patthar and see a majestic view of Mount Everest.
+The hike to Kala Patthar starts just after Gorakshep and the trail goes uphill, but the trail is quite comfortable for a walk if you walk at your own pace then this hike will be the best hike for you.
+Once you go high on Kala Patthar the view of Mount Everest gets broader and clearer also you will find a humongous view of mount Pumori while hiking Kala Patthar.

-Before the summit you will find big rocks on the trail and you need to climb on these rocks to reach top of the Kala Patthar.
+Before the summit, you will find big rocks on the trail and you need to climb on these rocks to reach the top of the Kala Patthar.
 Once you are on the top then the view from here is magnificent!
-As you can see a gigantic view of Mount Everest and other surrounding chain of mountains, form here you can realize how big is the Khumbu Glacier is, also you can get a truly clear picture of Khumbu Ice fall which looks much closer from the top.
+As you can see a gigantic view of Mount Everest and other surrounding chains of mountains, from here you can realize how big is the Khumbu Glacier is, also you can get a truly clear picture of Khumbu Icefall which looks much closer from the top.

 You can tie a prayer flag here along with thousands of other tied prayer flags.
 Take some finest clicks of your lifetime and get down to Gorakshep.
 Do not spend much time on top of Kala Patthar as this place is much windy and do not go to the edge of it.